elastic/apm-server/apmpackage/apm/0.1.0/docs/README.md

 ### Metrics

-Metrics include application-based metrics, some basic system metrics and profiles.
+Metrics include application-based metrics and some basic system metrics.
 Metrics are written to `metrics-apm.*`, `metrics-apm.internal.*` and `metrics-apm.profiling.*` indices.

 **Exported Fields**